-The late-afternoon climate was still tepid, the expansive blue sky turning heavy with sunset, the ticking of crickets in the grass monopolizing the breeze.
-Ben and Travis rested on their haunches near one another, fingers plucking at weeds while they watched the birthing process unfold.
+The late-afternoon climate was still warm.
+Expansive blue sky began to turn heavy with sunset, and the ticking of crickets in the grass monopolized the breeze.
+Ben and Travis rested on their haunches near one another, plucking at weeds while they watched the birthing process unfold.
 Travis had been witness to such events a thousand times over, but for Ben, this experience was a first.

 “It’s okay, girl,” Travis whispered to the mother cow, as though to reassure her of his presence.
 As he’d explained to Ben earlier during their ride to push the herd to the next pasture, this was the start of calving season, and, barring any complications, human interaction during the birthing process was unnecessary.
 The calves dropped when they dropped, directly into the grass, without need for close monitoring from the herders.
 From there, mother cow took care of them.